aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 ## Monitoring Options

-Monitoring is a relevant part to maintain your applications, and reduce the response time when an event occurs in your environment.
+Monitoring is a relevant part of maintaining your applications and reduce the response time when an event occurs in your environment.
 For example, you can make a better troubleshooting detecting with accuracy where is the issue at your application.

 ![monitoring-opensearch.jpg](../images/monitoring-opensearch.jpg)